-- We are unable to secure a first legal charge on the property. - The property is unregistered with the Land Registry. - There is no valid building insurance on the property. - You have more than £23,250 in capital/savings, not including the value of your property. - No one has the legal status to sign the legal documentation for you or the interested parties refuse to sign the legal documentation. - You have not provided satisfactory evidence that the property will be maintained to an adequate standard. - Your care needs are not being met in a long term residential/nursing care home setting or in supported living accommodation. - There is insufficient equity in the property to secure the council's financial interest. - For shared ownership cases, if the joint owner does not agree to a legal charge being registered against the property. - Requested information is not provided to Hillingdon council during the application process. - You or your legal representative have failed to engage with any stage of the Deferred Payment Scheme application process.
+- We are unable to secure a first legal charge on the property. - The property is unregistered with the Land Registry. - The property is uninsurable. - You have more than £23,250 in capital/savings not including the value of your property. - No one has the legal status to sign the legal documentation or you or any interested parties refuse to sign the legal documentation. - You have not provided satisfactory evidence that the property will be maintained to an adequate standard. - You have not been assessed as having a need for residential care. - There is insufficient equity in the property to secure the council's financial interest.

-Please note that acceptance of any application under the scheme is subject to you meeting the criteria for entering the scheme and Hillingdon council being able to obtain security on your property.
+Please note that acceptance of any application under the scheme is subject to you meeting the criteria for entering the scheme, and the local authority being able to obtain security in your property.